Explore our beautiful campus in the heart of Pittsburgh.Campus tour

 from expert faculty, the focus is on you.

-Serving others is woven deeply into Duquesne's rich history and current campus culture.
+Serving others is woven deeply into Duquesne's rich history and campus culture.

 Our combined service efforts have been recognized by the White House with the President's Higher Education Community Service Honor Roll with Distinction.

-Duquesne's progressive efforts to achieve, maintain and advance high environmental standards began decades ago.
-We remain committed to sustainable principles in the ongoing management and development of our campus.
+Duquesne's progressive efforts to achieve, maintain and advance high environmental standards began decades ago and continue today with each new project.

 Through environmental research, a sustainability-infused business curriculum and community involvement, Duquesne serves as a laboratory where experiments and discoveries produce a better future for generations to come.